-He credits his experiences with the Saskatchewan Geological Survey (SGS), Ministry of the Economy—his first job in geology— for his current opportunity in Australia.
+He credits his experiences with the Saskatchewan Geological Survey (SGS)—his first job in geology— for his current opportunity in Australia.
 He spent the summer of 2012 working in Saskatchewan’s far north, near the Northwest Territories border, as a Geological Assistant with the SGS.
 He leveraged that initial work experience into another summer student position with AREVA Resources the following summer, and more recently, his contacts and experiences with the SGS allowed him to start a PhD at the University of Adelaide.

 The SGS and the Geological Survey of South Australia (GSSA) entered into a cooperation agreement about eight years ago, since both areas possess world-class uranium deposits.
 Mutually beneficial staff exchanges are part of the agreement.
 Two years ago, the GSSA approached SGS Chief Geologist Gary Delaney about sponsoring two Saskatchewan post-graduate students to work on PhDs in Structural Geology at the University of Adelaide.